 As disclosed in Note 9 of the financial statements, the District has not yet established a revenue base sufficient to pay the District's operational expenditures.
-Until an independent revenue base is established, the District may be dependent upon the developer of the District's service area for funding of continued operations.
+Until an independent revenue base is established, the District may be dependent upon The Aurora Highlands Community Authority Board for funding of continued operations.